What are the differences between the Tesla Model 3 Performance and the “Standard Range” or “Maximum Range” version? Here is a summary:

 The performance values of the Model 3 variants currently available in Europe – “Standard Range Plus”, “Long Range” and “Performance” – are already impressive.
 Even the “Long Range” Model 3 has an incredibly good value with 4.6 seconds acceleration from 0 to 100 km/h.
 If you still want the best of the best and where money is not an issue, you can treat yourself to the really brute thrust of 3.4 seconds with the Performance model.
 This of course with the physical disadvantages of slightly higher consumption and thus less range and of course harder, respectively lower suspension.

-Depending on the eye of the beholder, these are not disadvantages, but offer different advantages than the normal Model 3 variants due to their sporty appearance and behaviour.
+Depending on the eye of the beholder, these are not disadvantaged, but offer different advantages than the normal Model 3 variants due to their sporty appearance and behavior.
 True to the motto: “To each his own” Tesla has a Model 3 for all needs.
 Allegedly you could even order a “Long Range” Model 3 with performance software (with 18- or 19-inch wheels, the normal brakes, without spoilers, etc.) by phone or via Tesla Store.
 But this is apparently not always available.
-Furthermore the Top Speed with 261 km/h is only unlocked after the purchase of the rear spoiler.
+Furthermore, the Top Speed with 261 km/h is only unlocked after the purchase of the rear spoiler.